We welcome submissions of original writing, art, and photography from students who love their rivers!

-- Important: Every submission must include a completed, signed submission form.
+Important: Every submission must include a completed, signed submission form.
 Parents/Guardians need to sign the form if the student is under 18 years old.
-Unless you are submitting through the online form at the bottom of this webpage, you will need to do one of the following:
+To submit art, writing or photography for consideration, you will need to download the paper submission form, complete it, and do one of the following:

 What We Accept

-Students may submit one written piece and one visual art piece per year.
+Students may submit one written piece and/or one visual art piece per year.
 Unless they are clearly linked together, they will be judged separately.